Don’t choose this visa to freelance in France!

 If you say France to most of these questions, you and your business should be based in France - with the right visa enabling you to officially work.
 Quick reminder: France doesn’t have a digital nomad visa!

-2 - Switching from a visitor visa to a business visa.
+2 - Switching from a visitor visa to a business visa

-You might have been told that could “easily switch” from a visitor to a business visa later on.
+You might have been told that you could “easily switch” from a visitor to a business visa later on.

 Yes, you can switch from a visitor to a business visa BUT there are two important points: 1) Impact on Timescale 2) It’s tricky…